Angelina-web/Angelina-web/README.md

 ### 📌 **Book Shop** — HTML • CSS • JS

-Developed a responsive online bookstore as a frontend developer.
+This is a **one-page online bookstore website** designed to browse, explore, and purchase books easily.
-Implemented search, adaptive UI, and coordinated team workflow.
+The project uses **npm for JS build** and integrates several useful libraries for a smooth user experience.
-Role: Frontend Developer
+It follows a **mobile-first approach**, ensuring usability on **mobile, tablet, and desktop** devices.
 🔗 https://github.com/Angelina-web/js-booksy-project-12

 <p align="center">